N1kkogg/n1kkogg.github.io/_posts/2023-09-28-finding-privilege-escalation-on-my-school-computers.md

 ---
-title: how i found a privilege escalation in my school's computers
+title: how i found a privilege escalation in my university's computers
 categories:
   - research
 tags: